Love-and-Tolerance/Love-and-Tolerance/README.md

 ### Java & Bedrock
 - Bright and colorful textures, just like the show, but not to dissimilar to the default textures, so your builds don't look completely different.
-- Moderate Pony references, such as: pony themed paintings, Ponk hiding inside a low percentage of barrels, Pony themed holiday add-ons and more.
+- Moderate pony references, such as: pony themed paintings, Ponk hiding inside a low percentage of barrels, pony themed holiday add-ons and more.
 - Has various add-ons allowing users to customize the pack to their liking.
 - Both [Java] and [Bedrock] (MCPE and Windows 10) editions are available.
 - Created on the Brohoof Forums, it was used on their map of [Equestria] so builders had a consistent experience building the map.